hotteshen/avr-epaper/README.md

 For more details, I seperated this into another document [Using PicKit4 for AVR MCU programming in Arduino](doc/pickit4-arduino-avr.md)

+## Limitations

+Although I named this project as "ePaper Driver", this has only very basic feature.
+The firmware just displays the image data received from UART.
+It should have common functions like

+* `print('c', x, y)`
+* `printf("string")`
+* ...

+Any contribution will be appreciated.

 ## License

 [The MIT License](https://opensource.org/licenses/MIT)